 Gold plated reputations, and careers worth millions, were now on the line.
 With everyone pleading guilty, it appeared certain that an outraged maid and a polished rascal had brought them down.

 In reports from the time, Burns – who had to crisscross the country by train to provide testimony – is described as being pale, drawn and glum.
-His dear wife, Gracie Allen, also had to testify.
+Gracie Allen also had to testify.
 Comedian Jack Pearl and motion picture director Wallace Ford were initially investigated but then called as witnesses.

 I can only imagine that a woman whose domain was her plush Park Avenue apartment, whose lifestyle included servants, fine dining, and expensive clothes and jewelry, would have found stripping down and donning prison-issue undergarments, and a simple cotton shift, a staggering blow.
 I am sure those moments, and her entire three months behind bars, seemed more hideous nightmare than real life.

 Two hours later, in the same court but with a different judge, the man who everyone had the misfortune to meet, Chaperau was fined $5,000 and sentenced to five years in jail.